-Commented [MR35]: See new draft Figure 2 provided by Town & Country and included in the packet.
+Commented [MR30]: See new draft Figure 2 provided by Town & Country and included in the packet.

-- b.
+- a.
+Surfaces.
+The surface of walkways should possess stability and firmness, be relatively smooth in texture, and have a nonslip surface.
+The use of expansion and contraction joints should be minimized, and their size should be as small as possible, preferable under 1⁄2" in width. - b.
 Drainage Structures.
 Drainage structures should be placed flush with the surface on which they occur, and grates having narrow parallel bars or patterns with openings larger than 3/4" should not be used.
 Drainage structures should not be located between a curb ramp and the corner or a street or immediately downgrade from a curb ramp. - c.
 Lighting.
 Lighting along walkways should vary from 1⁄2 to 5 ft. candles, depending on the intensity of pedestrian use, hazards present, and relative need for personal safety. - d.
 Ramps.
-Steps and stepped ramps should be avoided, if possible, in order to facilitate servicing with wheeled vehicles.
+Steps and stepped ramps should be avoided if possible, in order to facilitate servicing with wheeled vehicles.
 To facilitate movement over low barriers, a ramp should be installed.
 Surfaces should be non-slip but not corrugated.
-Where walkways are required and the street connects with any city or village street, curb ramping shall be provided in accordance with § 66.0909, Wis.
+Where walkways are required and the street connects with any city or village street, curb ramping shall be provided in accordance with § 66.0909.
+Wis.
 Stats. - e.
 Wheel Stops.
 Wheel stops shall be installed where wheeled vehicles may roll into a hazardous area.
 They should be 2" to 3" high, 6" wide, and should have breaks in them every 5' to 10' to allow for water drainage off of the walk.